no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Extra warnings:** None (only base warnings present - compiles successfully)

-**Exploitable:** **Not exploitable** - The eBPF verifier detects the invalid map pointer and rejects the program entirely.
+**Exploitable:** **No** - The eBPF verifier detects the invalid map pointer and rejects the program entirely.
 While this would be extremely dangerous in kernel space, the verification prevents execution.

 *Signed-by: Giovanni Nicosia*